websauna/websauna/docs/source/narrative/misc/mail.rst

     TODO

+.. _outbound-email:

 Configuring outbound email
 ==========================

 Below is an :term:`INI` configuration example to send emails through `Sparkpost <https://www.sparkpost.com/>`_.
 This will make *pyramid_mailer* directly to talk remote SMTP server.
-These settings are good for local development when you need to see the actual outbound email message content properly:
+These settings are good for local development when you need to see the actual outbound email message content properly.

+External service example:

 .. code-block:: ini